Testing and deploying ACFP - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 To be sure that web requests are being handled as you want, closely monitor your traffic after you enable the ACFP functionality that you intend to use.
 Adjust the behavior as needed with the rules count override on the rule group and with your own rules.

 After you finish testing your ACFP rule group implementation, if you haven't already integrated the AWS WAF JavaScript SDK into your browser's account registration and account creation pages, we strongly recommend that you do so.
 AWS WAF also provides mobile SDKs to integrate iOS and Android devices.
-For more information about the integration SDKs, see AWS WAF client application integration.
-For information about this recommendation, see Why you should use the application integration SDKs with ACFP.
+For more information about the integration SDKs, see Client application integrations in AWS WAF.
+For information about this recommendation, see Using application integration SDKs with ACFP.